SpecFlowOSS/SpecFlowWiki/FeatureContext.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/FeatureContext]].
 We use the GitHub wiki for authoring the documentation pages._

-There is a FeatureContext as well as the more commonly used [[ScenarioContext]].
-FeatureContext exists during the execution of the entire feature, whereas the ScenarioContext only exists for the duration of a scenario.
+SpecFlow provides access to the current test context using both `FeatureContext` and the more commonly used [[ScenarioContext]]. `FeatureContext` persists for the duration of the execution of an entire feature, whereas `ScenarioContext` only persists for the duration of a scenario.

 ## FeatureContext.Current

-`FeatureContext` also has a `Current` property which accesses a Dictionary.
-Otherwise `FeatureContext` works exactly the same way as [[ScenarioContext.Current]].
+`FeatureContext.Current` accesses a Dictionary, but otherwise works the same way as [[ScenarioContext.Current]].

 ## FeatureContext.FeatureInfo